Noah-Kennedy/rmc-core-2017-2018-clj/README.md

 Clone the project using IntelliJ's built in VCS.

-## Examples

-...

-### Bugs

-...

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License.